Last Updated on

 Straightening your teeth is a slow-going process because of basic biology.
 Traditional orthodontia takes your entire oral cavity into consideration so that the teeth and jaw are perfectly aligned.
 Moving the teeth over several months doesn’t always achieve the results you want.
 Most orthodontic patients wear braces or approved aligners for a year or longer.
 That timeline is the reality for a quality process.

 Direct-to-consumer braces are certainly convenient, but they lack evaluations of your teeth and gums.
 Quality treatments cannot even begin without an orthodontist examining your mouth.
 Professionals look for these features, such as:

 - Gum concerns

-Consumers are looking for the easy way to straighten their teeth.
-It’s a fact that orthodontia care takes multiple trips to the office for evaluations during the treatment period.
+Consumers are looking for an easy way to straighten their teeth.
+It’s a fact that orthodontic care takes multiple trips to the office for evaluations during the treatment period.
 These trips should be seen as benefits to the overall care.
 Clear aligners shipped in from a manufacturing plant won’t give you the custom care that you need.